charsoft/channelFlow/README.md

      		- http://localhost:5173  -- for the local frontend
        		- http://localhost:8000  -- for the local backend
          - click create (we will come back here and add the official frontends when we deploy to cloud run)
+         - In "Audience", click "make external" but keep the state of TESTING selected.
+I needed this because my YouTube account is under another domain.
   - Copy the Google_Client_Id, paste it in the .env.local and the .env files on the project root
   - Copy the Goole_Client_Secret, paste it in the environment variables as well
   - Paste both values in the terraform.tfvars relative environment fields